Sawall-Lab/Lab_management/3_Water_quality_sampling/SeapHOx_Deployment_&_Retrieval.md

 <h2 id="Deployment">Deployment</h2>

-1. Remove the wet cap from the SeaoHOx using the 5/32 hex driver.
+1. Remove the wet cap from the SeaoHOx using the 5/32 hex screwdriver.
     - Water will come out of the wet cap.
     - Important: the wet cap needs to be installed and flowing with water within 15 minutes or the ISFET sensor will dry out and may be permanently damaged.
-2. Remove the [plastic seals](../images/SeapHOx_Deployment_&Retrieval/WetCap_Plastic_Seals.png) from the wet cap using an adjustable spanner.
+2. Remove the [plastic seals](../images/SeapHOx_Deployment_&Retrieval/WetCap_Plastic_Seals.png) from the wet cap using the adjustable wrench.
-3. Place the [copper tubes](../images/SeapHOx_Deployment_&Retrieval/WetCap_Copper_Tubing.png) on the wet cap and tighten firmly with the adjustable spanner.
+3. Place the [copper tubes](../images/SeapHOx_Deployment_&Retrieval/WetCap_Copper_Tubing.png) on the wet cap and tighten firmly with the adjustable wrench.
     - Ensure that the black, plastic adapter piece is oriented towards the CTD inlet so that it will [fit into the hole](../images/SeapHOx_Deployment_&Retrieval/Copper_Tubing_Connection.png).
-4. Attach the wet cap back onto the SeapHOx using the 5/32 hex driver.
+4. Attach the wet cap back onto the SeapHOx using the 5/32 hex screwdriver.
     - Pressure will have to be maintained towards the CTD inlet to replace the screws.
 5. Place the SeapHOx in water, or maintain flow using the plastic tubing.
     - **Important**: do not let the SeapHOx run dry.